stablekernel/aqueduct/doc/db/modeling_data.md

 user.name = "Bob";
 ```

-Because the model type implements the persistent type (as opposed to extending it), the inherited properties from the persistent type do not have instance storage.
-That is, the model type only exposes a getter and setter for each property in the persistent type, but does not have an instance variable to store any values.
-Instead, the model type's superclass, `Model`, takes care of storage by overriding `noSuchMethod` to store and retrieve values from its `backingMap`.
+Because the instance type implements the persistent type (as opposed to extending it), the inherited properties from the persistent type do not have instance storage.
+That is, the instance type only exposes a getter and setter for each property in the persistent type, but does not have an instance variable to store any values.
+Instead, the instance type's superclass, `Model`, takes care of storage by overriding `noSuchMethod` to store and retrieve values from its `backingMap`.
 By providing the type parameter `_User` to the `Model` superclass, the `User` can validate properties against the interface provided in `_User`.

 Thus, a persistent type is never instantiated, it simply provides the mapping information between your model objects and a database table.
 All entities must be declared in this two-class setup.
 In the long-run, this significantly cuts down on typing and properly differentiates between database-backed properties and functionality that a model object may expose on top of those values.

 In order to use an entity in your application, it must be compiled into a `DataModel` [see inside_the_db.md].
-A `DataModel` will create instances of `ModelEntity` that preprocess and validate the information described in your persistent and model types at application startup.
+A `DataModel` will create instances of `ModelEntity` that preprocess and validate the information described in your persistent and instance types at application startup.

 ### More on Persistent Types